In some cases, you would have traffic flowing to your NGINX instance from two different cloud services / load balancers.

 The standard means for communicating end visitor’s IP address is by supplying it in an HTTP header, commonly X-Forwarded-For.
 However, you may stumble on a case when the two different services will use different headers, e.g. X-Real-IP and CF-Connecting-IP.

 NGINX is very flexible with its map and geo directives.
-And the real_ip_header directive can be set to a variable.
+But the real_ip_header directive does not support variables.

 In the following example solution, some users access the site through Cloudflare and sometimes through DDos Guard service.